iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

   </svg>
 </figure>

-From this relation and the convexity of $f$, we can calculate (not necessarily tight) cuts at any point.
+From this inequality and the convexity of $f$, we can calculate (not necessarily tight) cuts at any point.

 :::Definition